MicrosoftDocs/power-automate-docs/articles/teams/overview.md

 ---
-title: Use Power Automate flows in Microsoft Teams | Microsoft Docs
+title: Use flows in Microsoft Teams | Microsoft Docs
-description: Learn how to use Power Automate flows within Microsoft Teams.
+description: Learn how to use flows within Microsoft Teams.
 services: ''
 suite: flow
 documentationcenter: na